Employee Spotlight: Karen Carragher, Hosting Supervisor

 May 1st, 2019

 Each month, our "Employee Spotlight" series showcases the dedicated British Columbians working behind-the-scenes at Canada’s premier stadium.
 This month, we chatted with Karen Carragher, a Hosting Supervisor at BC Place, who has been with the B.C.
-Pavilion Corporation, which operates both BC Place and the Vancouver Convention Center, since 2012.
+Pavilion Corporation, which operates both BC Place and the Vancouver Convention Centre, since 2012.

 Karen is responsible for overseeing the hosting staff who greet and assist guests at events.
 She is also a certified trainer for new employees learning about workplace safety and violence prevention.